 Normally, neonatal jaundice develops on day two and three of life and fades without treatment.
 Babies that develop jaundice should be kept well hydrated, so it is very important to keep feeding the baby regularly as this can help prevent bilirubin levels rising higher.

 High bilirubin levels and jaundice that appears in the first 24 hours of life requires treatment to prevent the rare but serious complications that can occur if levels of bilirubin in the body rise too high.
 Phototherapy (light therapy) is usually the first treatment used.
 A special kind of light is placed over the baby.
 The light alters the bilirubin in the baby’s blood and makes it easier for them to pass the bilirubin out of their body.
 This causes bilirubin levels in the blood to drop.
 Blood tests to measure the level of bilirubin in the blood will continue to be carried out.
 When they first start on light therapy the test will need to be done every four to six hours, but once bilirubin levels start to drop the test will not need to be done as often.

-While your baby is having light therapy, their eyes will be protected from the light with an eye shield.
+While a baby is having light therapy, their eyes will be protected from the light with an eye shield.
 The nurses will also monitor them regularly to check that they are not too warm or cold and that they are getting enough fluids.
-Depending on the blood test results, your baby may be able to have short breaks away from the light so you can feed them, change their nappy or give them a cuddle.
-If bilirubin levels remain high, phototherapy may need to be given continuously or we may use more than one light to help lower the bilirubin levels, but we will encourage you to express breast milk to give to them and take part in their care as much as possible.
+Depending on the blood test results, the baby may be able to have short breaks away from the light so they can be fed, have their nappy changed or get a cuddle.
+If bilirubin levels remain high, phototherapy may need to be given continuously or we may use more than one light to help lower the bilirubin levels, but we will encourage the mother to express breast milk to give to them and take part in their care as much as possible.

 Usually babies need light treatment for one to two days.
 However, sometimes it may need to be given for longer to help keep bilirubin levels down.